 - Why should I attend?These are great opportunities to meet employer and program representatives and ask questions prior to applying or going in for an interview.
 They also provide a chance for you to ask questions about company culture, industry expectations, and how to prepare yourself for a career in the field.

 - Who attends Information Sessions?Students that have or are planning to apply to a particular employer or for a particular program should attend to learn even more about these opportunities.
 Others may attend to explore career options and learn about various employers or even specific industries.

 - What should I expect?Most sessions are between one and two hours long and may include an employer representative giving a formal presentation.
-Alternatively, it may be a more informal mixer or reception with light refreshments.
-In either case, expect to be observed by the employer or program director and present yourself professionally at all times.
+Expect to be observed by the employer or program director and present yourself professionally at all times.